 Shopping at Akihabara

 Are you a fan of Japanese animation, electronics or other media?
 Then look no further than Akihabara!
 This district in Tokyo is famous for providing all kinds of electronic and geek goods spanning from anime merchandise to PC parts and video games.
 A must-visit for all those into geek culture.
 Make sure to bring a fair amount of cash as products are quite often not cheap!

-Once the capital of Japan, Kyoto is shows a totally different side of Japan to Tokyo.
-Kyoto is famous for its Buddhist temples, imperial palaces, large and colourful gardens and fish ponds.
+Once the capital of Japan, Kyoto shows a totally different side of Japan to Tokyo.
+Kyoto is famous for its Buddhist temples, imperial palaces, large and colorful gardens and fish ponds.
 Kyoto is the place to be for those who seek a more historical sight of Japanese culture.